-This dessert recipe is perfect for entertaining because the meringues and lime curd can be made the night before, so it only needs to be quickly assembled just before serving.
+This dessert is perfect for entertaining because the meringues and lime curd can be made the night before, so it only needs to be assembled before serving.

 For the meringues: